judeonuh/EPN-SEPN-Financial-Model/README.md

 ### Data Sources
 ___
-Datasets for this project was obtained from a data company and files named according to the regions within their power network
+Datasets for this project was obtained from a Power company and files named according to the regions within their power network

 ### Usage Instructions